NCI Froward Point

-NCI Froward Point is a busy National Coastwatch Institution (NCI) lookout station at Inner Froward Point at the easterly side of the mouth of the River Dart two miles by coast path from Kingswear in Devon in England.
-Its twin duties are to maintain an hours of daylight watch over the local coastal area and the South West Coast Path on whose route it lies.
+NCI Froward Point is a National Coastwatch Institution (NCI) lookout station at Inner Froward Point, at the easterly side of the mouth of the River Dart, two miles by coastal path from Kingswear in Devon, England.
+Its twin duties are to maintain a daylight watch over the local coastal area and the South West Coast Path on whose route it lies.
 With some significant blind spots because of the coastline, NCI Froward Point covers the coastline from Start Point in the West towards Brixham in the East.

 Operational details

-The area of operation has a mixed boating population of a fishing fleet, recreational yachtsmen, both sail and power, yacht racing fleets, small commercial passenger vessels, kayaks, canoes, military vessels, dinghy racing fleets, racing gigs, small boats and inflatables, powered and unpowered.
-During the summer months the recreational seafarers make the lookout both busy and an important resource.
-In addition there are regular visits to the River Dart by passenger cruise liners during the cruising months.
+The area of operation has a mixed boating population of a fishing fleet, recreational yachtsmen, yacht racing fleets, small commercial passenger vessels, kayaks, canoes, military vessels, dinghy racing fleets, racing gigs, small boats and inflatables.
+Additionally, there are regular visits to the River Dart by passenger cruise liners.
 The high number of boating movements makes the mouth of the Dart and the surrounding headlands places of high risk.

-Although it is not involved in traffic management, NCI Froward Point alerts Falmouth Coastguard both to potential incidents and incidents in progress.
+Although it is not involved in traffic management, NCI Froward Point can alert Falmouth Coastguard both to potential incidents and incidents in progress.
+NCI Froward Point works closely with HM Coastguard at Brixham, and the Dart Lifeboat, and is accredited with Declared Facility Status, which allows full participation on UK Search and Rescue incidents.

-The Froward Point lookout became operational in July 2005 with planning going back to 2002.
-It is one of a growing number of NCI lookout stations on the coast of the United Kingdom.

-NCI Froward Point rents two buildings of the Brownstone Battery complex, a World War II battery, from the National Trust.
+The Froward Point lookout became operational in July 2005, with planning from 2002.
+Two buildings of the Brownstone Battery complex, a World War II battery, are rented from the National Trust.
 As a part of the NCI UK registered charity, NCI Froward point is entirely supported by charitable donations.

-NCI Froward Point works closely with HM Coastguard at Brixham, and the Dart Lifeboat, and is accredited with Declared Facility Status, which allows full participation on UK Search and Rescue incidents.

-NCI Froward Point has been featured in the ITV Southwest Regional Evening News programme on 14 February 2007 as a significant point on a featured walk.
+NCI Froward Point was featured in the ITV Southwest Regional Evening News programme on 14 February 2007 as a recognisable point on a featured walk.